Whether you are moving to Colorado or hiking a to mountain peak over 10,000 feet, you may be wondering if your dog can get altitude sickness.

 Some dogs are more susceptible to altitude sickness than others

-- Dogs underlying medical conditions, especially ones affecting the lungs and the ability of their hear to pump oxygenated blood
+• Dogs with underlying medical conditions, especially ones affecting the lungs and the ability of their hear to pump oxygenated blood

-- Brachycephalic dogs such as boxers, bulldogs and pugs are more susceptible to altitude sickness too
+• Brachycephalic dogs such as boxers, bulldogs and pugs

 I wondered if the likelihood of altitude sickness could increase the smaller the dog is.

-My thinking is that a smaller body might have a harder time adjusting or breathing in enough oxygen.
+My thinking was that a smaller body might have a harder time adjusting or breathing in enough oxygen.

 Honestly, I couldn’t find any information about altitude sickness specifically as it applies to small dogs or a reduced body mass.